sharkman/DripBot/README.md

 ------

 1. *Story:* Traverses the story, starting the game from any point.
 2. *Purchase:* Builds B/s as fast as possible, optimizing powerup and upgrade purchases with minimal dripping (dripping is waste).
+Runs untill a B/s threshold is reached.
+The threshold can be changed with `$dripBot.setBPSThreshold(float), where float is the desired threshold in MB/s.
+Defaults to 7.
 3. *Win:* Attempts to climb to first place by dripping constantly, and optionally stops when achieved.